Hamza-Musa/Model-View-Controller-Lecture/README.md

 # Model-View-Controller Explained
 By Hamza Musa

-This article serves to explain the MVC in a beginner friendly manner and uses a Game of Thrones analogy to hopefully help make it more clear.
+This article serves to explain the MVC in a beginner-friendly manner

 ![1](https://github.com/isaiahasanchez/Model-View-Controller-Explained/assets/124002003/0db54815-8be7-4485-8079-d1a121c43989)

-Now lets talk about each component.
+Now let's talk about each component.

 ![2](https://github.com/isaiahasanchez/Model-View-Controller-Explained/assets/124002003/23167fab-f2c5-4894-91ae-32ad41bac844)